 This is how I feel about Louise Bourgeois.
 She is one of my people.
 She gets me.
 I get her.
 It feels good, very good.

-Truth be told I think her work is very accessible and she has this affect on very many people, hence her eventual and much warranted success.
+Truth be told I think her work is very accessible and she has this effect on very many people, hence her eventual and much-warranted success.

 But I don’t want to feel normal.
 This is my adventure, and for me it’s just her and me, in this warm space, agreeing on a whole lot of emotional issues.

 I wander around trying to take everything in.
-Recognising stuff, trying to interpret stuff, trying to work out what she was thinking, what she’s saying.
+Recognizing stuff, trying to interpret stuff, trying to work out what she was thinking, what she’s saying.

 But soon enough it is time to leave, and time to meet up with Boo, a friend of Matt’s, who I’ve never met before.

 It’s Monday evening in Brooklyn and a group of people disillusioned with the political situation in America are having their weekly gathering.
 ‘Office Hours’.

 After the election, there was so much anger going on on social media that James (‘who I have now met, but didn’t know) decided to encourage people to have these conversations face to face.
 They still meet every week.
 A really nice, very diverse group of people.

 A lovely way to spend my first evening.